Arch of Constantine: Controversy

 There has been much controversy over the origins of the arch, with some scholars claiming that it should no longer be referred to as Constantine's arch, but is in fact an earlier work from the time of Hadrian, reworked during Constantine's reign, or at least the lower part.
+Recent scholarship considers the monument primarily a senatorial commission, with the Senate responsible for initiating the project while remaining compatible with Constantine’s own political image.
 Another theory holds that it was erected, or at least started, by Maxentius, and one scholar believed it was as early as the time of Domitian (81–96).
+Some recent historiography also argues that the influential model proposed by L’Orange and von Gerkan in 1939 may itself have been shaped by the Fascist political climate in Rome during the 1930s, when Mussolini promoted visual links between ancient and modern Rome.

 Symbolism

-Whatever the faults of Maxentius, his reputation in Rome was influenced by his contributions to public building.
+Maxentius's reputation in Rome was influenced by his contributions to public building.
 By the time of his accession in 306 Rome was becoming increasingly irrelevant to the governance of the empire, most emperors choosing to live elsewhere and focusing on defending the fragile boundaries, where they frequently founded new cities.

 These factors contributed to Maxentius' ability to seize power.
 In contrast to his predecessors, Maxentius concentrated on restoring the capital; his epithet was conservator urbis suae (preserver of his city).
 Thus, Constantine was perceived as the deposer of one of the city's greatest benefactors, and needed to acquire legitimacy.
 Much controversy has surrounded the patronage of the public works of this period.
 Issuing a damnatio memoriae, Constantine set out to systematically erase the memory of Maxentius.
 Consequently, there remains considerable uncertainty regarding the patronage of early fourth century public buildings, including the Arch of Constantine, which may originally have been an Arch of Maxentius.

+Location and sightlines

+Modern scholarship has also examined how the arch functioned visually within the surrounding topography of the Colosseum Valley.
+Marlowe argues that the designers adjusted the building’s position relative to the ancient triumphal road and to nearby monuments such as the Meta Sudans fountain and the Colossus of Sol.
+She notes that the arch was set “not over the road but rather a bit further north,” and that it was shifted “about 6½ feet (2 meters)” to the east.
+According to Marlowe, this meant that “the tall cone of the fountain was almost completely hidden behind the arch’s second pier,” and that this small displacement “framed a different ancient monument in the Colosseum Valley: the (now-lost) colossal bronze statue of the sun god Sol.”